joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/10/17/us/politics/democrats-age-primaries-midterms.html

 **Trump Says He Is Commuting George Santos’s Fraud Sentence**\
 `The disgraced Republican had been sentenced to prison, after his credentials and career unraveled.
-He was the sixth member of the House of Representatives to be expelled.`\
+He was the sixth member of the House to be expelled.`\
 https://nytimes.com/2025/10/17/us/politics/trump-george-santos-sentence-commute.html

 **Fed Rescinds Mandate That Banks Plan for Climate Risks**\